IRATI/traffic-generator/README.md

-This source code was developed by members of the IRINA consortium, partly funded by the EC through the GN3+ Open Calls.
+This software was jointly developed by iMinds and Nextworks s.r.l.
+The research leading to these results has received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement nº 238875 (GÉANT), Open Call 5 "IRINA".

 The contributing members of the project are (alphabetical order):